specialized806/microsoft-365-docs/microsoft-365/syntex/structured-freeform-requirements.md

 # Requirements and limitations for structured and freeform document processing in SharePoint

+The following sections outline key factors to consider when choosing a structured or freeform processing model.

 ## Structured document processing

 | Icon          | Description   |